 On his free time, he likes to play the piano.

-Doc Blackburn, CISSP, has 15 years of professional, and over 30 years personal, experience in system and software design, server and network administration and website programming.
+Doc Blackburn has 16 years of professional, and over 30 years of personal, experience in system and software design, server and network administration and website programming.
 His interest in computers started in 1982 when he first started programming in DOS on a Texas Instruments TI-99 4a and continued as a dedicated computer hobbyist until he decided to make information technology a full-time career.
-He ran a successful IT consulting, hosting and design firm for 12 years until he found his passion was in systems security and compliance.
-His well-rounded experience includes hardware, software, network design, management, administration, systems security and compliance.
+He ran a successful IT consulting, hosting, and design firm for 12 years until he found his passion was in systems security and compliance.
+His well-rounded experience includes hardware, software, network design, management, administration, systems security, and compliance.
 He has vast experience at various levels of information technology from support to management.
 Recently, he has been heavily involved in the technical design and implementation of NIH approved FISMA compliant information systems.
-He holds ITIL, CISSP, and GIAC GSEC and GSLC certifications along with a Bachelor's degree from the University of Arizona.
-He is a Masters student at SANS Technology Institute (STI) pursuing a Master of Science Degree in Information Security Management.
-He is currently the Security Administrator for the Colorado School of Public Health at the University of Colorado.
+He holds ITIL, CISSP, and GIAC GSEC, GPEN, and GSLC certifications along with a Bachelor's degree from the University of Arizona.
+He is currently the Security Administrator for the University of Colorado Denver.

-"In my professional career I have recruited, hired, trained and mentored several highly technical individuals to excel in their professional development and an excited to do the same through the SANS Mentor program.
+"In my professional career I have recruited, hired, trained, and mentored many highly technical individuals to excel in their professional development and am excited to do the same as a SANS instructor.
 I have a blog at http://docblackburn.blogspot.com explaining cyber-security to non-technical users in language and terms they can understand."

 Duane is well-rounded professional with over six years' experience in security, including cryptography, two-factor authentication, U.S. border security planning, threat entity resolution, social engineering, and non-destructive entry.
 Duane holds an AAS in electronic engineering, a BA in foreign langauges, an MA in linguistics.
 He is a CISSP and GPEN, and is working toward the GSE and OSCP.
 He has two patents pending and continues to pursue research professionally and independently.
 Ever the thrill seeker, Duane spends his free time mountain biking, kayaking, and guiding whitewater rafters.
 He has lived in China and Mongolia and eaten more types of protien than many people can name.
 He is very excited to be mentoring SEC 560 as it contains the highest volume of hands-on material of all the SANS courses, and offers something for everyone.
 He loves technology and teaching, and especially loves combining the two.
 You can keep up with Duane at FooLionInfoSec.com and @FooLionInfoSec.